Zulko/eagle.js/README.md

 ### eg-transition

-Under the hood, `eg-transition` is just vue's `transition` will support for [animate.css](https://daneden.github.io/animate.css/): you can use animate.css's class name for `enter` and `leave` property and it just works.
+Under the hood, `eg-transition` is just vue's `transition` that supports  [animate.css](https://daneden.github.io/animate.css/): you can use animate.css's class name for `enter` and `leave` property and it just works.
 All eagle.js's transition effects, including `slide`,  happen with this component, and you can use it just like using vue's `transition`.

 ### Other components